Sarah Hyland: Health

-Hyland was diagnosed with kidney dysplasia as a young child and received a kidney transplant from her father in April 2012.
+Hyland was diagnosed with kidney dysplasia as a child and received a kidney transplant from her father in April 2012.
 That kidney failed after a few years, leading to a second kidney transplant in September 2017, donated by her younger brother, Ian.
 Hyland is on regular anti-rejection medicines and steroids to ensure that her body does not reject her donated kidney; consequently, Hyland has difficulty maintaining weight and muscle mass, and has been put on bed-rest several times, sometimes continuing to film Modern Family simultaneously.
 Hyland has said that she does not recall shooting some episodes of Modern Family because she was so tired that she slept most of the time she was not shooting her scenes.

 In a December 2018 Self magazine article, Hyland said she had contemplated suicide because she felt she was a burden on her family and blamed herself for her body rejecting her father's kidney.
 Since birth, she has undergone 16 surgeries to improve her health, including numerous kidney surgeries and a laparoscopic surgery to treat her endometriosis.